 Being part of the student's journey is the most rewarding part of teaching for Eric.
 He regularly receives messages from students around the globe – sometimes years later - thanking him for sparking an interest in a subject, motivating them to work on a project, telling him they received a promotion at work, or passed a certification exam.
 In receiving these messages, Eric immediately can visualize what classroom the student was in and where the student sat.
 This always brings a smile to Eric’s face.

 Eric delivers security training around the world and has presented security research at conferences including RSA, BlackHat, OWASP, BSides, DevOps Days, fwd:cloudsec, JavaOne, UberConf, and ISSA.
+He is a faculty member of the SANS Technology Institute, an NSA Center of Academic Excellence in Cyber Defense and multiple winner of the National Cyber League competition.
 Eric earned a bachelor's degree in Computer Engineering and a master’s in Information Assurance at Iowa State University, and currently holds the CISSP, AWS Developer, GWAPT, and GSSP certifications.

 When not securing The Cloud, Eric enjoys spending time with his wife and two children traveling the world and exploring new cities, especially during the cold Iowa winters.
 Most of his free (non-technology) time is spent on the golf course, attending Iowa State football games, or in Louisville, at the horse track or bourbon tasting.
 Cheers!